-Do have good reason to believe that your social media channels will uncover sizeable numbers of qualified leads?
+Do you have good reason to believe that your social media channels will uncover sizable numbers of qualified leads?
 If so, then by all means hire a full-time social media marketing professional.
 I see too many companies tracking impressions, Facebook “likes” and other non-conversion marketing metrics.
 Marketing needs to measure metrics that lead directly to qualified leads and ultimately revenue growth.

 Risks of an Oversized Marketing Operation

 There are financial and operational risks from growing the marketing department too quickly.
 Here are some of the larger risks:

 Diminishing Rates of Return

 The marketing team is growing, with new areas being added each quarter: marketing communications, digital, content, events, product marketing, etc. The entire team is so busy in their respective areas that we need to further grow out each marketing area.
 What was just 3 marketing staff last year has ballooned to more than 20.
 Does this mean that the department is able to help acquire 6-7 times as many leads?
 Probably not.
 That does not mean that a growing company shouldn’t also add to marketing staff counts, but the return rate will likely fall with each new employee.

 We need to add more staff to handle all of the marketing projects we can’t yet start.
 Marketing (like the Development Team) has an endless supply of projects that can be implemented within the department.
 The question that determines which projects to actually assign is to what level that project will directly impact company growth and long-term profitability.

 The larger the marketing department becomes, the more that projects are contained primarily among department staff.
 I have seen time and again where marketing employees have never spoken directly to a customer to understand their point of view or interviewed a sales manager about market needs.